The story so far

 People's Postcode Lottery Presenter Danyl Johnson visited Ziggy and the other puppies at the National Breeding Centre.
 Danyl said, "Ziggy is a fantastic name for a guide dog and it's a great tribute from fans of David Bowie.
 It was a real privilege to spend the day with all the puppies before they start their incredible journey through training."

 At the Puppy Raisers

 The puppies each moved to the home of a wonderful volunteer Puppy Raiser and were cared for with expert guidance and support from qualified Puppy Development Advisors (formerly called Puppy Training Supervisors).

 Our Puppy Raisers play a vital role in the early socialisation, development and education of our guide dogs.
 Puppies live as part of the family within the Puppy Raiser's home for at least a year.
 During this time, puppies are fully cared for and start their early training.

 Whilst living with their Puppy Raisers, the puppies were all taught basic obedience, commands and life skills.
-They attended puppy classes and were socialised and familiarised to different environments, people, transport, sounds and situations.
+They attended puppy classes and were socialised and familiarised with different environments, people, transport, sounds and situations.

 The puppies celebrated their first birthday with their Puppy Raisers in November, at a party held at People's Postcode Lottery Head Office.